 Remove food your cat isn’t interested in from the bowl

 Food left in the bowl for too long can spoil and cause your cat’s tummy some extra trouble.
 If your kitty isn’t particularly interested in a meal, don’t leave it sitting in the bowl

-Introduce a high-protein and high-fat diet after consulting a vet
+Introduce a high-protein after consulting a vet

-A diet rich with essential nutrients can help your cat get back on their feet after a significant weight loss.
+A diet rich in essential nutrients can help your cat get back on their feet after a significant weight loss.
 You might have to encourage your cat to eat, though, but you can do that by warming up the meals slightly below body temperature and opting for jelly and gravy recipes—they are more pleasing to your cat’s sophisticated palate and help keep them hydrated